GregVaz/vim-practice/README.md

 `Press #G` to jump directly to a specific line

+#### Search /text with n and N

+`Press /` and then write the text you are looking for

+`Press n` if you do a search then you can get the next occurrence

+`Press N` if you do a search then you can get the previos ocurrence

 #### Insert a new line
 `Press o or O` to create a new line and start insert mode